 ActiveX Controls and IEAK

-You can use Windows® Internet Explorer® Administration Kit 8 (IEAK 8) to specify which Microsoft® ActiveX® controls can run in a particular zone for your users.
-For instructions about working with ActiveX controls using IEAK 8, see Configure ActiveX Controls.
+You can use Internet Explorer Administration Kit 7 (IEAK 7) to specify which ActiveX controls can run in a particular zone for your users.
+For instructions for working with ActiveX controls using IEAK 7, see Configure ActiveX Controls.

 There are two main approaches to controlling the use of ActiveX controls:

-Scenario 1: Limited Internet use of ActiveX controls
+Scenario 1: Limited Internet usage of ActiveX controls

 Many organizations make extensive use of ActiveX controls on the local intranet, yet want to limit use of ActiveX controls outside the firewall (that is, in the Internet zone).
 While local intranet content can be trusted not to attempt malicious use of any controls it uses, these controls are not appropriate for use by Internet Web pages.
 By specifying the set of generic controls the administrator approves for use on the Internet, sites that use controls can still be supported while preventing any inappropriate use of other controls in that zone.